blckclov3r/use-postal-ph/README.md

 };
 ```

-## Return Values

-When fetching data, the function returns either an array of objects or an array of strings, depending on the method
-used:

-- If the method returns an array of objects:
-    - Each object represents a place and includes the following properties:
-        - `municipality`: The name of the municipality.
-        - `location`: The specific district or neighborhood.
-        - `post_code`: The specific postal code assigned to the location.
-        - `region`: The region where the place is located.

-- If the method returns an array of strings or numbers:
-    - Each string or number represents a specific piece of information, such as a postal code, location, or region.

 ## Query Options

 When using the library's methods, you have the option to include an object containing parameters for more specific